rism-digital/verovio-reference-book/_book/07-contributing/01-guidelines.md

 The null pointer value should be written as `NULL`.
 Boolean values should be written as `true` and `false`.

+### Integer data types

+Integer numbers should be `int`, or `char` but only when this is clearly appropropriate.
+The use of `short` is to be avoided unless there are some particular reasons to use it.
+Variables and class members should not be `unsigned` numbers unless strictly necessary.

 ### Class, method and member names

 All class names must be in upper CamelCase.
 The internal capitalization follows the MEI one: